 It boasts an incredible 42 effective megapixels and 44 megapixels in terms of sensor photodetectors.
-The sensor is a BSI-CMOS sensor which is powered by Sony’s Bionz X image processing engine.
+The sensor is a BSI-CMOS sensor that is powered by Sony’s Bionz X image processing engine.
 It offers an unbelievable amount of focus points to its users.
 A total of 425 focus points are there into the Sony a7R Mark III allowing the user to get precise with exactly the point they want to shoot, without recomposing at all.
 The ISO range of this mirrorless camera is 100-32000 and is expandable to 50-102400.
-The burst shooters who love to shoot fast moving objects would be happy with the 10 frames per second rate of the Sony a7R Mark III.
+The burst shooters who love to shoot fast-moving objects would be happy with the 10 frames per second rate of the Sony a7R Mark III.
 Sony has made this camera with the Sensor-shift Image Stabilization technology which shifts the image sensor inside the camera to compensate for camera shake resulting in an image or video without any shakes or blurs.

 The videographers would be happy to know about the 4K shooting capabilities of this camera at 30p and 24p with stereo recording through the microphone.
 The magnesium alloy built of this camera adds a luxurious finish and it measures only 5 x 3.78 x 2.91 inches and weighs a little over 650 grams.
 There is an electronic viewfinder in the Sony a7R Mark III with a magnification of 0.78x and provides a scene coverage of 100%.
 The 3 inches wide tilting LCD display is amazing for seeing the resulting images and videos as it contains a total of 1,440,000 dots on it.
 It is touch-enabled for scrolling through the options easily without having to use the navigation pad.
-There is Wi-Fi, Bluetooth and NFC for easier and faster connectivity.
+There is Wi-Fi, Bluetooth, and NFC for easier and faster connectivity.
 The NP-FZ100 lithium-ion battery pack is enough to capture a total of 650 shots per charge.

-2. Olympus OM-D E-M1 Mark II
+Olympus OM-D E-M1 Mark II

 King of speed boasting the best Micro Four Thirds sensor

 The most amazing feature of this wonderful Micro Four Thirds camera is the insane amount of continuous drive rate.
 It allows its users to burst shoot at the rate of 60 frames per second.
 Combine this ridiculous amount of continuous drive with 121 focus points and an amazing Sensor-Shift type of image stabilization, which according to Olympus is capable of up to 5.5 stops of shake reduction, you’ve got yourself a device which is not easy to beat.

-The camera also performs well in the department of video as the E-M1 Mark II can record videos in Digital Cinema Standard UHD 4K resolution at 24p.
-All these jaw-dropping features are packed in a body which measures at 5.28 x 3.58 x 2.64 inches and weighs just 574 grams.
+The mirrorless camera also performs well in the department of video as the E-M1 Mark II can record videos in Digital Cinema Standard UHD 4K resolution at 24p.
+All these jaw-dropping features are packed in a body that measures at 5.28 x 3.58 x 2.64 inches and weighs just 574 grams.
 The body of the camera itself is made using magnesium alloy adding a decent finish to this wonderful mirrorless camera.
 The body is dust, splash, and freezeproof so that the photographers can test their limits without having to worry about the camera.
-The electronic viewfinder of the E-M1 Mark II offers a magnification of 1.48x and a 100% scene coverage.
+The electronic viewfinder of the E-M1 Mark II offers a magnification of 1.48x and 100% scene coverage.
 The LCD monitor is 3 inches wide with a total of 1,037,000 dots.
 It is fully articulated and is touch-enabled.
 There is Wi-Fi and NFC for easier connectivity and for powering up the device, the BLH-1 lithium-ion battery is enough.

 Panasonic Lumix DC-GH5

 A perfect camera for both stills and videos